nabojwal/nabojwal/README.md

 - The **failure modes** of deep learning in safety-critical settings, not just benchmark performance
 - The relationship between **mathematical structure** — compressed sensing, Bayesian inference, optimization theory — and what we observe empirically in trained networks
-- **Clinical translation**: what it actually takes to move a reconstruction algorithm from a research paper into a hospital workflow
+- **Clinical translation**: what it actually takes to move a deep algorithm from a research paper into a hospital workflow

 If your work touches any of these, I am open to conversation.